GlitchSecure/website/_pages/legal/terms.md

 - 10.5 __Assignment.__ You shall not assign Your rights or obligations hereunder without GlitchSecure’s advance written consent.

-- 10.6 __Enurement.__ Subject to the foregoing subsection 10.5, this Agreement shall be binding upon and shall ensureenure to the benefit of the Parties hereto and their successors and permitted assignees.
+- 10.6 __Enurement.__ Subject to the foregoing subsection 10.5, this Agreement shall be binding upon and shall enure to the benefit of the Parties hereto and their successors and permitted assignees.

 - 10.7 __Waiver.__ No waiver of any right or remedy hereunder with respect to any occurrence or event on one occasion shall be deemed a waiver of such right or remedy with respect to such occurrence or event on any other occasion.